JOSE LAMPE. CUISIA, JR.

-The Wharton School, University of Pennsylvania, USA, 1970
+The Wharton School, University of Pennsylvania, 1970

 H.E.
 Jose Lampe Cuisia, Jr., was appointed Ambassador Extraordinary and Plenipotentiary of the Republic of the Philippines to the United States by H.E.
 President Benigno S. Aquino III on 30 November 2010 and confirmed by the Commission on Appointments on 9 February 2011.
 He formally assumed his post at the Philippine Embassy in Washington, D.C. on April 2, 2011 and presented his credentials to H.E.
 President Barack Obama on July 7, 2011.

-Ambassador Cuisia is also well-respected figure in Philippine business, with over 32 years in financial services, most recently as the President & CEO of the largest and most profitable non-bank financial institution on the Philippines.
+Ambassador Cuisia is a well-respected figure in business, with over 32 years in financial services, most recently as the President & CEO of the largest and most profitable non-bank financial institution on the Philippines.
 He serves on the boards of many of the Philippines’ most important private and listed companies, and has shared his expertise as Trustee on various academic institutions and non-government organizations espousing good governance and corporate social responsibility, including the Asian Institute of Management.